DaveEveritt/decision-maker/README.md

 ## BUGS

-- [ ] fix pro slider totals adding to 50% if maxed
+- [ ] fix average if some sliders have no value
-- [ ] fix input ID allocation from sequential to pro1, con1, etc.
-- [ ] adding one more to choices after ranking resets the total to zero
+- [ ] adding another choice after ranking resets average to zero (message: please rank this new choice?)

 ## TO DO

 - [ ] replace `.choices fieldset h2` with legend and style
-- [ ] only show decimal points (as in live version) if not zero (see DONE)
 - [ ] pre-calculate `getEl("decision")` overall message to simplify `else if`
 - [ ] enable deletion of choices
 - [ ] add a "delete all" option (`choices.forEach`?)